mlflow/mlflow/docs/source/llms/index.rst

 Look in the tutorials and guides below to learn more about interesting use cases that could help to make your journey into leveraging LLMs a bit easier!

-Note that there are additional tutorials within the `Native Integration Guides and Tutorials section above <#native-integration-guides-and-tutorials>`_, so be sure to check those out as well!
+Note that there are additional tutorials within the `"Explore the Native LLM Flavors" section above <#explore-the-native-llm-flavors>`_, so be sure to check those out as well!

 .. toctree::
     :maxdepth: 1